State and Local Cybersecurity Grant Program

 Overview

-State and Local Cybersecurity Grant Program graphic
+State and Local Cybersecurity Grant Program Notice of Funding Opportunity

 On September 16, 2022, the Department of Homeland Security (DHS) announced a first-of-its-kind cybersecurity grant program specifically for state, local, and territorial (SLT) governments across the country.

-In September 2023, DHS announced the TCGP which provides approximately $18.2 million in FY23.
-The TCGP addresses cybersecurity risks and cybersecurity threats to information systems owned or operated by tribal governments.
+On July 1, 2024, DHS announced the first $18.2 million of awards through the TCGP.
 Learn more about this program on our TCGP page: Tribal Cybersecurity Grant Program | CISA

 A blue cyber node